 Trend #1 – Humanize Your Business!

 At the end for the day, business is all about people, right?
 Offline and online.
 People are thoroughly attracted to interesting, sincere personalities and to the human element and the person behind the business.
 And surprisingly, so much marketing and branding today lacks personality!
 So it’s about humanizing your business through your personality.
 As we move more and more to doing business on the Internet, this must be translated online.
+One way I encourage companies to show off their personality is through the reviews from their customer.
+What better way to show your customers than from your clients previous experiences?!
+There are companies out there designed to manage your reviews in order to show you the results you are getting from them, one example we have come across is RepCheckup.

-So how do you inject personality to humanize your business?
+So how else do you inject personality to humanize your business?
 Look for your own innate special qualities and bring them out.
 Find your own voice.
 Inject your own special personality into your brand, and each piece of content.
 Don’t present a watered downed version of yourself or your personality.

 Your personality is the secret sauce in your business.
 Be authentic.
 Be real.
 Be sincere.
 Be caring.